MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 >
 >The Global Admin must grant these permissions *after* the **Office 365 Connector** is authorized within the main Mover app.

-The following instructions show you how to complete the authorization steps in the right order.
+To complete the authorization steps in the right order, see the following instructions.

-Some steps in the authorization process can be completed by a Global Admin or an SPO Admin.
+A Global Admin or an SPO Admin can complete some steps in the authorization process.
 At the beginning of each step, we indicate who can complete it.

 1. **Global Admin or SPO Admin**: Via app.mover.io, log into the main Mover app.
 In the **Transfer Wizard**, select **Authorize New Connector**.